mongodb/specifications/source/crud/tests/README.rst

 Each YAML file has the following keys:

 - data: The data that should exist in the collection under test before each test run.
-- minServerVersion: The minimum server version required to successfully run the test.
+- minServerVersion: OPTIONAL: The minimum server version required to successfully run the test.
+If this field is not present, it should be assumed that there is no lower bound on the server version required.
-- maxServerVersion: The max server version against which this test can run successfully.
+- maxServerVersion: OPTIONAL: The max server version against which this test can run successfully.
+If this field is not present, it should be assumed that there is no upper bound on the server version required.
 - tests:
     An array of tests that are to be run independently of each other.
 Each test will have some or all of the following fields